soundofives/worldbuilding/settings/15k/15k/Personalities/The Last and First City/House of Duskivaine/House of Duskivaine.md

 	Her four daughters:
 	Dragana Duskivaine, Fifth Life of Ivara (14687 - present, currently 565, bs 1313) m.
 Palnek Duskivaine, Second Life of Zoran (14,827 - 14545, d.
 282, bs 1173, ds 1455) -- **Current Matriarch of the Cycladene Church**
 		Their five children:
-		**Banik** (14578-14147, d 431, bs 1422, ds 1853) m Natasa (14588-14388, d 200, bs 1412, ds 1612)
+		**Banik** (14578-14147, d 431, bs 1422, ds 1853) m Natasa Orzai (14588-14388, d 200, bs 1412, ds 1612)
 			-Their three children: **Shanam and Mahin are influencial Bureaucrats with children training in law.
 Kasra, named for his great-grand uncle Kasra, was reborn as a vampire -- Kas the Bloody Handed, currently a prodigy and Archlord of Defense.
-Partner to the vampire Rilan, head of the Thieves Guild.**
+Partner to the vampire Rilan, head of the Thieves Guild and rakshasa plant by Fraz.**
-			Shanam (14466-present, curr 344, bs 1534)
+			Shanam Orzai (14466-present, curr 344, bs 1534)
 				Several children ~age 150
-			Mahin (14457-present, curr 335, bs 1543)
+			Mahin Orzai (14457-present, curr 335, bs 1543)
 				Several children ~age 150
-			Kasra (14427-present, curr 305, bs 1573)
+			Kasra Orzai (14427-present, curr 305, bs 1573)
 		**Testra** (14565-present, curr 443, bs 1435) m Talmir (14538-present, curr 416, bs 1462) -- washed up, trying to get back into the succession but generally believed to be failures.
 			-Their two children:
 			Milo (14335-present, curr 213, bs 1665)